polydawn/refmt/docs/dev/code-layout.md

 `TokenSource` and `TokenSink` describe how to produce and process token streams, respectively.
 Listing their implementations effectively lists every format that xlate can convert to and from.

+`Token`s the interal lingua franca of xlate.
+A handful of special tokens signal the beginning and ending of maps and arrays.
+All other values are their own tokens -- we simply use the address of the real data (only primitives, of course; it's a stream, not a tree, after all).
+Using the address of the real data avoids unnecessary memcopy operations, and makes serialization a choice rather than a requirement.

 - **TokenSource** *interface*